Zebra-Llama: Towards Extremely Efficient Hybrid Models: Conclusion

 \section{Conclusion}

 In this work, we addressed the growing need for efficient LLMs by proposing a practical and scalable framework for composing hybrid models from existing pre-trained Transformers.
 Motivated by the cost and environmental impact of retraining large models for downstream use, we introduced \ours, a family of 1B, 3B, and 8B hybrid models built using SSMs and MLA layers.
-We developed an effective initialization scheme and a post-training knowledge transfer pipeline that enabled these hybrid models to inherit capabilities from larger teacher models with minimal additional training.
-Our approach significantly reduced memory requirements while preserving or exceeding the accuracy of strong baselines, demonstrating the viability of post-training hybridization as an efficient alternative to full retraining. \paragraph{Limitations and Future Work} Our work opens several directions for future research.
-One limitation is the current focus on a single family of base models; in future work, we plan to explore hybridization strategies across diverse LLM architectures, including multimodal models and Mixture-of-Experts (MoE) frameworks.
-We also aim to scale our training pipeline to support larger models and extend our method to reasoning-intensive architectures.
-Another limitation lies in our reliance on strong teacher models for knowledge transfer.
-In some cases, a sufficiently large teacher may not be available for a given base model.
-Even when such teachers exist, using a separate teacher model for distillation adds to the memory and resource requirements during training.
-Addressing these issues—such as through teacher-free distillation or efficient self-distillation—remains an important avenue for future work.
+We developed an effective initialization scheme and a post-training knowledge transfer pipeline that enabled these models to inherit capabilities from larger teacher models with minimal additional training.
+Our approach significantly reduced memory while preserving the accuracy of strong baselines. \paragraph{Limitations and Future Work} Our work establishes several promising directions for future research.
+A primary next step is to move beyond a single family of base models and explore hybridization strategies across diverse LLM architectures, particularly incorporating modular frameworks like Mixture-of-Experts (MoE).
+Scaling our training pipeline to larger models and extending the approach to reasoning-intensive architectures remain critical frontiers.
+Furthermore, addressing the reliance on strong teacher models is essential.
+In constrained scenarios, investigating alternative knowledge transfer strategies—such as teacher-free or efficient self-distillation—will be key to understanding how hybrid architectures can effectively learn with reduced supervision.